 TRAUMA recovery IS possible for any person or peer group who is willing to do the task of self-reflecting followed by learning how to successfully self-advocate.

 What you get from self-educating about all this horrible feeling junk is a ball of yarn with knots undone.
 It is up to you to decide once the mystery of WHAT actually happened has been unravelled to decide how you choose to successfully re-knit the pieces of your life back together without being forced to ever re-knit the same stitch, pattern, or ugly Christmas sweater.

 Lets not talk about mental health, lets make a difference!

-Living with mental illness may sometimes leave you feeling hopeless and alone.
+Living with an illness and trying to understand trauma may sometimes leave you feeling hopeless and alone.